sourcegraph/about/blogposts/announcing-sourcegraph-3.0-beta.md

 We shipped other improvements to the extension development process:

-- [`npm init @sourcegraph/extension` extension generator](https://docs.sourcegraph.com/extensions/authoring/creating): easily create the skeleton of a new Sourcegraph extension.
+- [`npm init sourcegraph-extension` extension generator](https://docs.sourcegraph.com/extensions/authoring/creating): easily create the skeleton of a new Sourcegraph extension.
 - [Sideload extensions](https://docs.sourcegraph.com/extensions/authoring/local_development): you can now run extensions during development by just entering a URL instead of needing to publish a WIP extension.
 - [WIP extensions](https://docs.sourcegraph.com/extensions/authoring/publishing#wip-extensions): an extension whose package.json contains `"wip": true` is marked as a work-in-progress so that users don't inadvertently install it.
 - [Extension categories and tags](https://docs.sourcegraph.com/extensions/authoring/manifest#fields): these help users find your extension.